ElFalch/lund-farm/README.md

 ### Images

-Lots of images have been used across the site, so their size has been reduced as much as possible whilst maintining the high quality needed to attract users.
+Several images have been used across the site, so their size has been reduced as much as possible whilst maintining the high quality needed to attract users.

 - On the home page, a main image that reflects the colour scheme has been used in the header aswell as images for each of the services cards.